agBeta/nevis/self-documentation/git.md

  `git log --since="1 hour ago" --name-status --follow -- <path to file>`
 If you do not specify last two flags, the result will end on the commit in which the file was renamed/moved.

+If you want to see git logs containing a specific word: `git log --grep="entities"`.
+This is better than piping git log into `grep`.
+The latter doesn't show commit hash and other information.
 </br>

 Chances are that you have renamed a file in some commit, but you do not remember its current name.
 You can use `--diff-filter` flag so that the result selectively includes (or exludes) files that have been renamed or deleted.
 For rename you can run: `git log --diff-filter=R`.